 Recent Political Developments in Israel.
 In November 2019, the Attorney General decided to indict the Prime Minister on charges of bribery, fraud and breach of trust.
 The indictment was submitted to the Speaker of the Knesset, MK Yuli (Yoel) Edelstein, in accordance with the Knesset Members Immunity, Rights and Duties Law of 1951.
-In January 2020, the Prime Minister was formally indicted in court.
+On January 2, 2020, the Prime Minister submitted to the Speaker of the Knesset his request for immunity according to the above law.
+Immunity requests are subject to the discretion of the Knesset and the relevant Knesset committee.

 Israel's general election was held on April 9, 2019, after the 20th Knesset dissolved itself and called for early elections, ten months before the originally scheduled election date.
-Following the election, no member of the 21st Knesset was able to form a coalition government within the timeframe allotted by the Basic Law and the 21st Knesset voted to dissolve itself and hold new elections.
+Following the election, no member of the 21st Knesset was able to form a coalition and the 21st Knesset voted to dissolve itself and hold new elections.
 The next election was held on September 17, 2019.
 After no member of the 22nd Knesset was able to form a coalition government within the timeframe allotted by the Basic Law, the 22nd Knesset voted to dissolve itself.
-Elections for the 23rd Knesset were held on March 2, 2020.
-As of the date hereof, a coalition government has not been formed.
+Elections for the 23rd Knesset will be held on March 2, 2020.
 The current government is a transitional government and therefore certain of its decision-making powers are limited.
-It will remain in power until a new government is formed or it votes to dissolve itself and hold a fourth election.
+It will remain in power until a new government is formed after the elections.